-b.
+- b.
 As a result, the Health Plan shall not be reimbursed for any privately acquired vaccines that can be obtained through Hawaii VFC program.
 Although the cost of the vaccines is not included in the capitation payment paid to the Health Plans, the Health Plan is not prohibited from allowing privately acquired vaccines and may decide who, if any, shall receive the vaccines and how it shall reimburse for these vaccines.
-The Health Plan shall receive the fee for the administration of the vaccine as part of the capitation payment.

-3. DOH - Children with Special Needs Branch
+The Health Plan shall receive the fee for the administration of the vaccine as part of the capitation payment. - 3.
+DOH Children with Special Needs Branch - a.

-- a.
 Early intervention services (EIS) are provided to eligible children aged zero (0) to three (3) with an identified delay in development or who are at risk of developing a delay.
 EIS assists children in five developmental areas: physical, cognitive, communication, social/emotional, and adaptive.
 Detailed eligibility criteria are available through the Hawaii EIS website.
-DOH administers and manages the EIS. - The cost of EIS services are not included in the Health Plan's capitation rate. - c.
+DOH administers and manages the EIS. - b.
+The cost of EIS services are not included in the Health Plan's capitation rate. - c.
 During the EPSDT screening process, the Health Plan is responsible for identifying and referring children who may qualify for these services.
-The Health Plan is responsible for providing services when Medical Necessity is established prior to DOH eligibility determination and continuing to ensure provision of medically necessary services if the child is or is not found eligible for EIS. - d.
+The Health Plan is responsible for providing services when Medical Necessity is established prior to DOH eligibility determination and continuing to provide any services if the child is or is not found eligible for EIS.

+- d.
 The Health Plan shall collaborate with EIS as the Members transition out of EIS.
-Health plans shall screen each Member for HCS and authorize continuation of medically necessary services provided by EIS when the Member transitions out of EIS. - 4.
+Health plans shall assess the Member for HCS and authorize continuation of services when Medical Necessity is established provided by EIS when the Member transitions out of EIS. - 4.
 DHS State of Hawaii Organ and Tissue Transplant.
-(SHOTT)

-a.
+(SHOTT) - a.
 The Health Plan shall determine that the Member meets the transplant criteria and work with the transplant facility to submit a request for an evaluation by the SHOTT program.
 The Health Plan shall follow the Health Plan Manual on submitting referral request to DHS.
-The SHOTT program is also described in §4.12.B.

-5. DHS - Foster Care/Child Welfare Services (CWS) Children

-- a.
-For children with active cases with CWS In addition to providing all services when Medical Necessity is established under EPSDT, the Health Plan shall provide both preplacement physicals prior to placement and comprehensive health assessments within forty-five (45) days after placement.
-The Health Plan also shall cover cost of medication and dispensing for medically necessary medications prescribed by providers performing the preplacement physical and comprehensive health assessment. - b.
+The SHOTT program is also described in §4.12.B. - 5.
+DHS Foster Care/Child Welfare Services (CWS) Children - a.
+For children with active cases with CWS In addition to providing all services when Medical Necessity is established under EPSDT, the Health Plan shall be responsible for providing pre-placement physicals prior to placement.
+Additionally, the Health Plan shall provide comprehensive examinations within forty-five (45) days after placement into a foster care home.
+The Health Plan also shall cover dispensing medications when a physical examination shows a medical need. - b.
 The Health Plan shall have a process that details how the case worker may also request a change in Health Plan outside of the annual plan change period without limit if it is in the best interest of the child.
 Disenrollment shall be effective at the end of the month in which the request is made.